 5. Easily count all your coins in a matter of minutes with a Coinstar machine that’s available at grocery stores.
 Yes, they take a fee but many people find it’s worth it when you consider how much time you’ve saved.
 These types of machines aren’t commonplace in France.

 6. Open a bank account and get your debit card for free and often the same day.
+Banking in France takes a bit more time, as banks often have shorter business hours and opening an account requires paperwork and an appointment.

 9. Do your banking without getting out of your car at the drive-thru window.
 I can’t say I’ve ever seen a drive-thru window at any bank in France.
 If you want to make a deposit or withdrawal here, you need to go inside or head to the ATM.
 Many banks in the USA have outdoor hours where you can do everything via a tube.
 There may be a drive-thru bank in France although I’ve never seen one and it’s not the norm.